Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 \begin{restatable}[Periodized exponential kernel (simplified)]{corollary}{expperiodic} Let $\sys$ correspond to a $D=1$ semantic lattice with periodic BC.
 Let \cref{asmp:translationsymmetry} hold on $\sys$ with exponential kernel $C(\Delta x)=\sum_{n\in\mathbb{Z}} \exp(-|\Delta x+2n|/\sigma)$, where $\sigma$ is a free parameter.
 Assume the embedding dimension is large, i.e., $d\geq \rank(\Mstar)$.
 Then the PCA-projected embeddings for the words $i\in\sys$ are given by

 where

-\end{restatable} As previously discussed, here we assume that $x_i\in[-1,1]$ without loss of generality.
-We use the \textit{periodized} kernel (i.e., sum over $n$) because it is the natural choice for periodic BC.
-For example, the total co-occurrence of ``April'' and ``January'' must account for not only the closest January to April, but also the following January, and the previous year's January, etc. See \cref{app:exp-periodic-proof} for the precise statement of our general result for finite lattices (no continuum limit $|\sys|\to\infty$) and its proof.
+\end{restatable} For calendar words, \cref{cor:exp-periodic} predicts that the feature manifold is a closed loop whose components oscillate with calendar time with integer frequencies.
+This prediction is empirically validated in \cref{fig:fig1,fig:app-month-lissajous}. \cref{app:exp-periodic-proof} has the precise statement of our general result and its proof, which follows directly from \cref{prop:fourier-embed} on the periodized exponential kernel.\footnote{The \textit{periodized} kernel (i.e., sum over $n$) is the natural choice because, e.g., the total co-occurrence of ``April'' and ``January'' must account for not only the closest January to April, but also the following January, and the previous year's January, etc.} We now turn to $D=1$ lattices with \textit{open BC}, where \cref{prop:fourier-embed} does not apply.

-We now turn to $D=1$ lattices with open BC, where the corresponding submatrix of $\Mstar$ is Toeplitz.
-In general, one expects boundary effects to perturb the eigenfunctions away from the Fourier modes (although the perturbations are small if the co-occurrence convolution kernel is very short-range).
-We avoid this subtlety altogether by restricting our attention to the exponential kernel, which is exactly diagonalized by sinusoids.

 \begin{restatable}[Exponential kernel, open BC (simplified)]{proposition}{expopen} Let $\sys$ correspond to a $D=1$ semantic lattice with open BC.
 Let \cref{asmp:translationsymmetry} hold on $\sys$ with exponential kernel $C(\Delta x)=\exp(-|\Delta x|/\sigma)$, where $\sigma$ is a free parameter.
 Assume large embedding dimension, $d\geq \rank(\Mstar)$.
 Then in the continuum limit, the PCA-projected embeddings for the words $i\in\sys$ are given by